thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 to the comments page (with URL `/product/comments`) with a `prodId` parameter set to the `id` of the product, but only if the product has any comments.

-Let's have a look at the resulting markup (getting rid of the defaulted `rowspan` and `colspan` attributes for a cleaner view):
+Let's have a look at the resulting markup:

 ```html
 <table>